panzerdp/dmitripavlutin.com/posts/171-vue-v-model/index.md

 What is the difference between `v-model` and `:value`? `<input :value="value" />` is a *one-way* data flow mechanism.

-To understand the difference let's change the previous example's input tag from `v-model="text"` to `:value="text"`.
-How does it affect `text` ref?
+To understand the difference let's change the previous example's input tag from `v-model="text"` to `:value="text"`:

 ```vue {6}
 <script setup>